When it comes to managing your finances and securing a solid overall financial position, there are a few things you’ll want to do from time to time.

 This is a practice you should repeat at least once a year, as it is not only useful information but great for getting a sense of current income and debt levels and how close you are to any financial goals.
 Simply put, the equation for doing this is subtracting what you owe, your liabilities, from what you have, your assets.

-Your list of assets will include both your liquid and illiquid wealth, so things like your house, your car, how much you have saved in the bank, the value of your investments, etc.
+Your list of assets will include both your liquid and illiquid wealth, so things as your house, your car, how much you have saved in the bank, the value of your investments, etc.

 Liabilities will be loans you have to pay, the mortgage on your home, and your outstanding credit card balance.